mavryk-network/mavryk-protocol/docs/developer/testing.rst

 `Alcotest <https://github.com/mirage/alcotest>`_ is a library for unit and integration testing in OCaml.
-Alcotest was historically the primary tool in Octez for unit and integration testing of OCaml code.
+Alcotest was historically the primary tool in Mavkit for unit and integration testing of OCaml code.
 However, we are currently migrating to :doc:`Tezt <tezt>` for unit, integration and system testing.
 To ease migration from Alcotest to Tezt, the :ref:`Alcotezt <alcotezt_section>` wrapper was introduced.